 This BA (Hons) course teaches you about the importance of motivating and managing people within a business, showing you the link between successful performance and the people you employ.
-Drawing upon all aspects of people management, enables you to not only build knowledge and understanding but also a high degree of professional competence in the field of people management and development.
+Drawing upon all aspects of people management enables you not only to gain the building blocks of knowledge and understanding but also a high degree of professional competence in the field of people management and development.

-We have professional recognition from the Chartered Institute of Personnel and Development, demonstrating the high quality provision of our course.
-You will keep up-to-date with the latest issues and developments in human resources, supported by your lecturers who have experience of working with some of the biggest names in business, such as Marks & Spencer, Selfridges, Nestle and Jaguar Land Rover.
+The course is aligned to the Chartered Institute of Personnel and Development (accreditation subject to approval), demonstrating the high quality provision of our course.
+You will keep up-to-date with the latest issues and innovations in human resources, supported by your lecturers who have experience of working with some of the biggest names in business, such as Marks & Spencer, Selfridges, Nestle and Jaguar Land Rover.

 You will develop your skills through real projects, field trips and interactive workshops.
-Graduates of this course leave with real, practical experience, working for companies such as Superdry and National Express.
+This work-integrated approach to learning means that graduates of this course leave with real, practical experience, working for companies such as Superdry and National Express.
 This course draws upon all aspects of people management, enabling you not only to build knowledge and understanding but also a high degree of professional competence in the field of people management and development.

-You will have the option to undertake a work placement to gain practical work experience within a business, ensuring you are ready for the real world on graduation.
+You will have the option to undertake a work placement to gain practical work experience within a business, ensuring you are prepared for a successful career from the moment you graduate.